JonaRiley/diyhrt-opsec/operating_system/index.md

 You can now easily create a wallet from the Feather AppImage.

+## What email provider should I use?

+If possible, an invite code to [Riseup](https://riseup.net)is ideal.
+Otherwise, you can make a [Proton mail](https://mail.proton.me)

 ## I've read everything else, how do I install Tails?

 The Tails project has an excellent guide [here](https://tails.net/install/index.en.html).
 You should upgrade your Tails install at least once a month with [this guide](https://tails.net/doc/upgrade/).